3.1. Prevalence, aetiology, risk of recurrence

 A class effect of α-blockers has been demonstrated.

-Consider α-blockers for medical expulsive therapy as one of the treatment options for (distal) ureteral stones > 5 mm.
+Consider α-blockers as medical expulsive therapy as one of the treatment options for (distal) ureteral stones > 5 mm.

 Percutaneous irrigation chemolysis